 The $8 million Illegal Logging: Regional Capacity Building Partnership, funded in 2012-13 to build capacity in the Asia Pacific region to implement timber legality verification systems.

 Asia-Pacific Forestry Skills and Capacity Building Programme

-The Department of Agriculture and Water Resources’ Forestry Branch also coordinated the Asia-Pacific Forestry Skills and Capacity Building Programme that concluded in June 2014.
+The Department of Agriculture’ Forestry Branch also coordinated the Asia-Pacific Forestry Skills and Capacity Building Programme that concluded in June 2014.